-6. Free Wi-Fi.
+6. Free Wi-Fi

 Who says there are no such things as free especially when you go ashore?

-Every seaman owns a smartphone and internet has become a necessity for us.
-For some of us who are not blessed with internet connection on board, this is perfect.
+Every seaman owns a smartphone and the internet has become a necessity for us.
+For some of us who are not blessed with an internet connection on board, this is perfect!

 The next thing I know, my downloads are finished!
 I can also call my family and friends on social media to maximize the use of my time.

 7. Take advantage of this blessing!

 While some people spend thousands of dollars only to visit a particular destination, we in fact are so blessed to have this kind of job.
-Every seafarer gets to enjoy travelling the world for free.
+Every seafarer gets to enjoy traveling the world for free.

 “You are so blessed.
 That place you are actually walking into is my dream place.
 I wanted to go there someday but you beat me to it!”

-8. To go ashore is to exercise.
+8. To go ashore is to exercise

 While enjoying the scenic view of the city, we are also working out a bit on our leg muscles and taking pleasure in the fresh air around us.

 Forget the tiring-whining thing and just feast your senses on the new environment around you.
 Grab that moment when you are away from your ship as you may never visit that place again except when you re-live it in your memory.

-9. Buy something.
+9. Buy something

-It’s hard to live a life on board when we only have 30ml of toothpaste left in our cabin while the last supply of toothbrush that you’re using unfortunately falls inside the toilet bowl and you are five days away to your next port.
+It’s hard to live a life on board when we only have 30ml of toothpaste left in our cabin while the last supply of toothbrush that you’re using unfortunately falls inside the toilet bowl and you are five days away from your next port.

-Whether chocolates, T-shirts, figurines or collection items, these pasalubong serve as a remembrance for a particular place that we may never visit again.
+Whether chocolates, T-shirts, figurines, or collection items, these pasalubong serve as a remembrance of a particular place that we may never visit again.
 But do we really always need to buy “Pasalubong” when going home?